TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 m) Increase in Quantity on Definite Quantity Contracts

-The quantity that may be ordered from a definite quantity contract may be increased by up to 20% provided the CPO or SPO determines that separate bidding for the additional quantity is not likely to achieve lower pricing.
-The quantity may be increased by any percentage provided the dollar value of the increase does not exceed the small purchase threshold applicable to the type of goods or service.
+1) The quantity that may be ordered from a definite quantity contract may be increased by up to 20% provided the Procurement Officer determines that separate bidding for the additional quantity is not likely to achieve lower pricing.

-n) Novation or Change of Name
+n) Assignment, Novation or Change of Name

 2) Recognition of a Successor in Interest; Novation.
 When in the best interest of the State, a successor in interest may be recognized in a novation agreement in which the transferor and the transferee shall agree that: